oracle-quickstart/oci-cloudnative/src/docs/content/extras/canary.md

 The path between users and storefront has many layers ( DNS -> WAF -> LB -> INGRESS -> Router -> Storefront), The above figure shown is high level.
 Refer https://mushop.ateam.cloud/about.html for more details.
 {{% /alert %}}

 We would configure and run the storefront services in an Istio-enabled environment, with Envoy sidecars injected along side each service.
-We configure the Istio http routing by creating a VirtualService object.
+We configure the Istio http routing by creating a VirtualService and Destination rules.
 Storefront images are available on the Oracle Cloud Infrastructure Registry.
 We would use them to create a kubernetes deployment.

 ## Pre-Requisites: